FCPLab007/ResistoXplorerR/README.md

 # ResistoXplorerR
-R code repo for the ResistoXplorer web server
+R code repository for the ResistoXplorer web server